-Diazepam, commonly known as Valium®, is used as a sedative and depresses the brain in dogs and cats.
-Exactly how diazepam works is uncertain but it is thought to reduce serotonin levels and reduce acetylcholine levels.
+- Diazepam, commonly known as Valium®, is used as a sedative and depresses the brain in dogs and cats.
+Exactly how the drug works in dogs and cats is uncertain, but it is thought to reduce serotonin levels and reduce acetylcholine levels.

 Brand Names and Other Names of Diazepam

 - This drug is registered for use in humans only.